See all our PhD projects:

 PhD opportunities for science graduates

-On average, we advertise around 15-20 fully-funded PhD opportunities each year.
-This year we will be advertising our new projects and accepting applications from Wednesday 8th October 2025.
-Projects for the 2024/2025 PhD studentships can be browsed below.
+We are now accepting applications for our 2025/2026 PhD studentships and the projects can be browsed below.
 You will also find a link to further information about our application process and our mailing list, should you wish to be notified about future PhD opportunities.

 Stipends